Stop Scrolling. Start Doing

 We have entered the era of Performative Dining.
 Restaurants aren't being designed by chefs anymore; they’re being designed by stage managers.
 They know that if they put a gold-leaf garnish on a burger or serve a drink in a glass shaped like a bird, you’ll do their marketing for them.

-The truth: You are paying an Invisibility Tax.
+You are paying an Invisibility Tax.

 When a venue spends half its budget on custom wallpaper and a "selfie mirror" in the bathroom, that money has to come from somewhere.
 Usually, it’s stripped out of the supply chain.
 You’re being served Choice-grade beef at Prime-grade prices because the owner had to pay for a "living moss wall" that won't even be alive in three months.

-You aren't a diner; you’re an unpaid content creator paying for the privilege of using their set.
+The moment you open an app to "check the photos," you've already lost.
+You think you’re doing research, but you’re really just falling into a Scrolling Loop.
 Photos are the ultimate deceiver.
-They tell you nothing about the salt levels, the temperature, or the service.
-They only tell you how good the restaurant is at manipulating light.
-By the time you’ve scrolled through twenty pictures of a "signature cocktail," your brain has already decided it likes the place based on a filter.
-You’ve let a JPEG make a decision for your stomach.
+They tell you nothing about salt levels, temperature, or service; they only tell you how good the restaurant is at manipulating light.
+By the time you’ve scrolled through twenty pictures of a signature cocktail, you’ve let a JPEG make a decision for your stomach.
 That’s not being a "foodie"—that’s being a puppet.

 Kill the Gallery: Stop looking at the "Official Photos."
 They are staged, edited, and fake.
 If you need a picture to convince you to eat, you aren't actually hungry; you’re just bored.